CAD-CS/NotePad/README.md

 - Wed Nov 30 19:01:46 PST 2022 Added Note [T]
 - Wed Nov 30 19:01:50 PST 2022 Removed Note [T]
 - Wed Nov 30 19:01:55 PST 2022 Removed Pad [TE]

+#  Phase 4: Task 3

+- The *VimPad* class is accessed by every UI element.
+Therefore, I will use the **Singleton** design for this class.
+This way every element in the GUI can access the class with very little repetition since every GUI class  needs to modify and know about it.
+- I would create an abstract class which both *Note* and *Pad* extend.
+I tend to have a lot of repetition between them so this would greatly reduce the complexity between them.